Herman Amberg Preus: Absolution and election controversies

 The Norwegian Synod was a member of the conservative Synodical Conference, a church denominational confederation.
-The absolution controversy preceded the controversy on Election in the 1880s, which the Lutheran Church–Missouri Synod was a part of as well.
+The absolution controversy preceded the controversy on Election in the 1880s, of which the Lutheran Church – Missouri Synod was also a member.
 Herman Amberg Preus and his son, Christian Keyser Preus, were pastors together in the same Wisconsin parish when the election controversy erupted.
 The opposing side was teaching that God predestined His saints for salvation in view of their faith in Christ (intuitu fidei).
-Preus and others, including C. F. W. Walther, one of the leading founders and first president of the theologically conservative Lutheran Church–Missouri Synod in 1847, took the position that the only cause that moved God to elect saints unto salvation is grace, and that election or predestination of saints to salvation is not the same as God's foreknowledge.
+Preus and others, including C. F. W. Walther, one of the leading founders and first president of the theologically conservative Missouri Synod, took the position that the only cause that moved God to elect saints unto salvation is grace, and that election or predestination of saints to salvation is not the same as God's foreknowledge.
 The Missourians were looked at as the leaders in the election controversy.
 When Preus and the other Norwegians supported the same position as Walther and Missouri, they were accused of loyalism to the Missouri Synod.
 The controversy became so fierce in the circles of the Norwegian Synod that on Good Friday, 1883, Herman and Christian were physically removed from their congregations.
 The Anti-Missourian Brotherhood, a group within the Norwegian Synod, had engineered their removal.
 They were later received back to their parish after most of the people were convinced of the correctness of Preus's position on election.